 On January 5, while attached to the 194th Tank Battalion, A Company withdrew from the line.
 Lt.
 Kenneth Bloomfield received orders to launch a counter-attack against the Japanese on a tail picked by Provisional Tank Group command.
 Bloomfield, while attempting to attack, radioed the tank group that the trail did not exist.
 It was evening and the tankers believed they were in a relatively safe place near Lubao along a dried-up creek bed.
 Bloomfield told his men to get some sleep.
 Their sleep was interrupted by the sound of a gunshot at about 1:50 A.M.
 The tankers had no idea that they were about to engage the Japanese who had launched a major offensive across an open field wearing white shirts which made them easy targets.
 There was a great deal of confusion and the battle lasted until 3:00 A.M. when the Japanese broke off the attack.
 Within days of this action, the company returned to the command of the 192nd.

-The battalion was between Culo and Hermosa and assigned a road to enter Bataan on which was worse than having no road.
+The battalion was between Culo and Hermosa and assigned a road to enter Bataan which was worse than having no road.
 The half-tracks kept throwing their rubber tracks and members of 17th Ordnance assigned to each battalion had to re-track them in dangerous situations.
 After daylight, Japanese artillery fire was landing all around the tanks.
 A composite tank company was formed under the command of Capt.
 Donald Hanes, B Co., 192nd.
-Its job was to protect the East Coast Road north of Hermosa open and to stop Japanese tanks attempting to use it to overrun the next defensive line that was forming.
+Its job was to protect the East Coast Road north of Hermosa open and to stop Japanese tanks from attempting to use it to overrun the next defensive line that was forming.
 While in this position, the tanks were under constant enemy artillery fire.
-The rest of the tanks were ordered to bivouac south of the Abucay-Hacienda Road.
-When word came that a bridge was going to be blown, all the tanks were ordered out of the area, which included the composite company.
-This could have resulted in a catastrophe, but the Japanese did not take advantage of the situation.
+The remainder of the tanks were ordered to bivouac south of the Aubucay-Hacienda Road.
+While there, the tank crews had their first break from action in nearly a month.
+The tanks, which were long overdue for maintenance, were serviced by 17th Ordnance.
+The men cleaned their guns and themselves, oiled the guns and tanks, loaded ammunition belts, and did whatever work on the tanks that needed to be done.
+They also got more food than they had had in weeks and caught up on sleep.
+They also washed their clothes and those who needed to went to the dentist.
+It was also at this time that tank platoons were reduced to three tanks in each platoon.
+This was done so that D Company, 192nd, would have tanks.

 Gen. Weaver also issued the following orders to the tank battalions around this time, “Tanks will execute maximum delay, staying in position and firing at visible enemy until further delay will jeopardize withdrawal.
 If a tank is immobilized, it will be fought until the close approach of the enemy, then destroyed; the crew previously taking positions outside and continuing to fight with the salvaged and personal weapons.
 Considerations of personal safety and expediency will not interfere with accomplishing the greatest possible delay.”